 The Schönbrunn Palace is beautiful, it has huge gardens for strolling, a very impressive greenhouse – the Palm House, and even the zoo is located on its grounds.
 We spent an hour or so within the grounds of the Palace, walking around the gardens, sitting by the Neptune Fountain and we paid to go inside the Palm House to take some photos of the many tropical plants inside.

 Near the Palm House you will find the Desert House which is worth a look inside, you will find cactus, birds and reptiles in here as you work your way around the different exhibits.

-All in all we did enjoy our 24 hours in Vienna, although it’s not really our scene.
+All in all we did enjoy our 24 hours in Vienna, Austria.
+Although it’s not really our kind of place.
 We probably wouldn’t go back soon unless it’s conveniently on the way to somewhere else we’re going.